ramses-tech/nefertari-es/README.md

 Backend and search engine for Nefertari

+TODO:

+- Try to move existing es integration out of nefertari (and other engines) into es engine

+- Add naive versions of missing fields: ChoiceField, PickleField, ForeignKeyField, ListField.
+E.g. If ListField "groups" in nef-example has strings, should nefertari-es ListField only support strings?

+- Authentication

+- Both ramses- and nefertari- examples default branches should work with nerfertari-es

+- Mock data should load properly

 Next tasks:

 - Docstrings

-- Move existing es integration out of nefertari (and other engines) into es engine

 - Need a way to generate an es model or mapping given an sql or mongo model. this shouldn't be too hard, since the field names are mostly